 If you want to spice your car up a bit, it can be so tempting to add a spoiler or some new rims.
 But this can negatively impact the car's value.

 This is because not everyone is into what you are, and you are therefore limiting the number of people who potentially might want to buy your car in future.

 If you know you are going to keep your car for a very long time, then great, crack on with all the work you want to do.
 But if you plan on switching your car after two or three years, try to avoid making any changes, or it could end up being very costly for you.

 Similar to the modifications, if you want a bright pink coloured car, then good for you.
-However, this isn't to everyone's taste, and when you go to sell in future, you may be limited to who wants to buy it off of you.
+However, this isn't to everyone's taste, and when you go to sell in future, you may be limited by who wants to buy it from you.

 Neutral colours such as black, white, grey, and silver are a much better option and give you a stronger chance of moving your car on later down the line.